NAGAGroup/CodeAccelerate-Bootstrap/README.md

 ### Those Exploring Terminal-Centric Development

-If you’re interested in a terminal-centric workflow, BaseStack is a great way to dive in.
+If you’re interested in a terminal-centric workflow, CodeAccelerate++ Bootstrap is a great way to dive in.
 A terminal-first setup offers unmatched flexibility, especially with a tool like Neovim, which shines not only in remote workflows but also in its low memory footprint, speed, and powerful editing features inspired by Vim.

 Neovim’s editing style has a learning curve, but once you get comfortable with it, it transforms how you think about code.
 Vim’s modal editing allows you to